faeezshaikh/ratemyhome/README.md

  1. Very high minimum contribution requriements.
  2. Requirement for accredition for US based investors.

 Right off the bat, the above two requirements  eliminate a significant segment of individual investors from taking part in the early rounds of ICO (aka presales).
-This limits the participation Only a very small percentage of (high-net worth) investors
+This limits the participation to only a very small percentage of (high-net worth) investors